ettomatic/ashikawa-core/README.md

 Now you can run `rake` or `rake spec` to see all tests passing (hopefully).
 Happy coding!

 You can also start up yard for documentation: `yard server --reload`

+## Documentation

+We want `Ashikawa::Core` to be a solid foundation for all Ruby Libraries connecting to AvocadoDB.
+Therefore we want an excellent documentation.
+[We want to reach 100% code coverage](https://github.com/triAGENS/ashikawa-core/issues/10).
+There are two tasks for that:

+* `rake yard:report`: Measure docs in lib/**/*.rb with yardstick
+* `rake yard:verify`: Verify that yardstick coverage is 100%

+As soon as we reached that we want to stay at 100%.
+Then we will make `yard:verify` part of the build on Travis.